MR3V/MR6V: Exterior

-The exterior design of the trains is unveiled in early December 2018 with three variants.
-A consultation open to the public takes place during December 2018 to allow the choice of the chosen design.
+The exterior design of the trains was unveiled in early December 2018 with three variants.
+A consultation open to the public took place during December 2018 to allow the choice of the chosen design.
 After 20 days of consultation and 13,000 voters, it was the second design with "encompassing lines for the nose of the train" that was chosen by 40% of respondents.

 Interior

 The interior of the trains will have the new IDFM seats.